Randall Robinson

-Randall Robinson (born July 6, 1941) is an African-American lawyer, author and activist, noted as the founder of TransAfrica.
-He is known particularly for his impassioned opposition to apartheid, and for his advocacy on behalf of Haitian immigrants and Haitian president Jean-Bertrand Aristide.
-Due to his frustration with American society, Robinson emigrated to St. Kitts in 2001.
+Randall Robinson (July 6, 1941 – March 24, 2023) was an American lawyer, author and activist, noted as the founder of TransAfrica.
+He was known particularly for his impassioned opposition to apartheid, and for his advocacy on behalf of Haitian immigrants and Haitian president Jean-Bertrand Aristide.
+Due to his frustration with American society, Robinson emigrated to Saint Kitts in 2001.

 Early life and education

-Robinson was born in Richmond, Virginia, to Maxie Cleveland Robinson and Doris Robinson Griffin, both teachers.
+Robinson was born in Richmond, Virginia, on July 6, 1941, to Maxie Cleveland Robinson and Doris Robinson Griffin, both teachers.
 The late ABC News anchorman, Max Robinson, was his elder brother.
 Randall Robinson graduated from Virginia Union University, and earned a J.D. degree at Harvard Law School.

-He also has an older sister, actress Jewel Robinson, and a younger sister, Pastor Jean Robinson.
+He also had an older sister, actress Jewel Robinson, and a younger sister, Pastor Jean Robinson.
 Both sisters live and work in the Washington, D.C. area.

-He and his former wife had a daughter, Anike Robinson, and a son, Jabari Robinson.
-He is married to Hazel Ross-Robinson and they have one daughter, Khalea Ross Robinson.